-In a low voice, Amy whispered in Magda’s ear, “I just heard what one of the girls said she’ll do if she gets too close to Oliver Wood… I think this is the scariest that it gets.”
+In a low voice, Amy whispered in Magda’s ear, “I just heard what one of the girls said she’ll do if she gets too close to Oliver Wood… I think this is going to be the scariest that it gets.”

 Amy struggled to pick up the spirit of the group.
 The only way she could think of getting them to feel no so worrisome about Anne being missing was to be more like Anne, though that wasn’t any use.
 As the confrontation of her history with Cedric was dragged to the surface, so were her feelings, and it was growing harder to conceal the heart placed on her sleeve.